Install via Conda#

 Make sure you source the provided environment file using:

 Executables for thirdparty applications can be found in:

 PATHfor a convenient use of the adapters.

-Docker images from our own continuous integration can be installed via the following commands:
+They can be pulled/run via the following commands:

 docker pull ghcr.io/openms/openms-library docker pull ghcr.io/openms/openms-executables

-Otherwise, the BioContainers Registries and the associated Galaxy project provide native containers from our bioconda packages for both Docker and Singularity.
+Otherwise, the BioContainers Registries and the associated Galaxy project provide native containers based on our bioconda packages for both Docker and Singularity.

 Images of the containers can be pulled via or one of the following commands:

 docker pull quay.io/biocontainers/libopenms docker pull quay.io/biocontainers/openms docker pull quay.io/biocontainers/pyopenms docker pull quay.io/biocontainers/openms-thirdparty

 singularity run https://depot.galaxyproject.org/singularity/libopenms singularity run https://depot.galaxyproject.org/singularity/openms singularity run https://depot.galaxyproject.org/singularity/pyopenms singularity run https://depot.galaxyproject.org/singularity/openms-thirdparty